Chehalis River Basin Flood Authority: Long-term projects

-Proposed dam
+Proposed dams

+Skookumchuck Dam

 A major tributary of the Chehalis River is the Skookumchuck River which flows east-to-west from north central Lewis County to its confluence at Centralia.
 Behind a 190 foot tall embankment, known as the Skookumchuck Dam, is a 4 mi long reservoir that, when water levels are low, provide some downstream flood prevention but the dam system was not built with the intent to provide flood control.
-Despite several attempts at engineering the existing dam and storage basin for flood mitigation, exorbitant costs, construction time, and a low cost-to-benefit ratio, the Skookumchuck conversion is seen as an unlikely part of flood control in the Chehalis-Centralia area, as well as the downstream affects on the Chehalis.
+Several attempts at engineering the existing dam and storage basin for flood mitigation were undertaken.
+A conversion of the dam as a major flood control system in the Chehalis-Centralia area and downstream communities on the Chehalis River was seen as unlikely due to exorbitant costs, construction time, and a low cost-to-benefit ratio.

+Pel Ell Dam

 In opposition to the continual use of levees as a means to control flooding, a group of citizens, known as One Voice, formed a proposal for the use of two dams in the basin after the floods produced from the Great Coastal Gale of 2007.
 One was to be located near Boistfort, Washington and the other in Pe Ell.
 Though the Boistfort dam did not materialize, the CBS and One Voice has continued to propose the Pe Ell dam that would temporarily be used as a reservoir to withhold excess runoff during heavy rainfall or snowmelt situations.

+Details and function

 As of 2020, the structure was planned to be 270 ft in height and was to be built in a canyon located in forest lands used for commercial timber harvest.
 The project, if constructed, was estimated to lower 100-year flood waters in the Twin Cities by over 1.5 ft as well as protect 25% of buildings that were at-risk during a major flood event.
 An OCB group, known as the Local Action Non-Dam (LAND), was organized to focus on options outside of the dam proposal.

 The waters would be released after the threat of a flood has eased, or the river basin has been determined to withstand additional flow.
 The plans include the construction of fish passages.
 During a retention period, fish trapped in the reservoir would be caught and transported to the other side of the dam.
 Studies of the build of the dam has been determined it to be of positive economic value to the region as major flooding events would be significantly reduced while protecting infrastructure and various populated areas.

+In a revised draft of a Washington State Department of Ecology environmental impact statement, released in November 2025, the proposed dam was reported to be able to hold up to 62,000 acre feet of water.
+The pass-through structure was also noted to be able to prevent the flooding of over 3500 acre during a major flood and up to almost 3800 acre acres during a catastrophic event.